 In EDI X12, each document has a three-digit number identifier.
 For example, an Invoice is 810, an Inventory Inquiry/Advice is 846, an Advance Ship Notice is 856, etc. more detailed list of EDI X12 documents with its identifier you can find here: Complete List of EDI X12 Codes

-ANSI (American National Standards Institute) – is a non-profit organization that oversees the development of voluntary consensus standards for products, services, processes, systems, and personnel in the United States.
-EDI is handled by the Accredited Standards Committee X12 (ASC X12), it develops and maintains the X12 Electronic data interchange (EDI).
+ANSI (American National Standards Institute) is a non-profit organization that oversees the development of voluntary consensus standards for products, services, processes, systems, and personnel in the United States.
+EDI is handled by the Accredited Standards Committee X12 (ASC X12), it develops and maintains the X12 Electronic Data Interchange (EDI).

 EDIFACT (Electronic Data Interchange for Administration, Commerce, and Transport.)
 EDIFACT standard is used mainly in Europe.